Puppy training should always start as soon as you bring that little guy (or girl) home with you.

 Don’t Give Scraps at the Dinner Table

-Many people find it hard to resist not having their puppy be in bed with them or other members of the family.
+Many people find it hard to resist not having their puppy be in bed with them or other family members.
 But doing this regularly without giving the puppy his own bed on the floor can give the impression that he or she can be the master of the house.
 Providing a specific sleeping area for your puppy on the first night your puppy sleeps in your house immediately establishes an important house rule.
 You are his leader.

 Pick Rooms That Are Off Limits

-Using a drag line and establishing the meaning of the word “no” when it comes to teaching your puppy not to enter a certain room as well as consistency in boundaries will keep rooms off limits when your puppy grows up.
-Also, establishing visual barriers or simply keeping the door closed to those rooms will provide the signal that your puppy can’t go in there.
+Using a dragline and establishing the meaning of the word “no” when it comes to teaching your puppy not to enter a certain room and consistency in boundaries will keep rooms off limits when your puppy grows up.
+Also, establishing visual barriers or simply keeping the door closed to those rooms will signal that your puppy can’t go in there.

-The most important aspect to starting out house rules with puppies is making sure every member of the family sticks to the plan.
-If other members of the family give your puppy food scraps, allows them in bed or other rooms, then the puppy won’t understand right from wrong.
+The most important aspect of starting house rules with puppies is making sure every family member sticks to the plan.
+If other family members give your puppy food scraps, allows them in bed or other rooms, then the puppy won’t understand right from wrong.
 A daily routine of these simple house rules sets your puppy on a fast road to understanding how things work.